mui/material-ui/docs/pages/blog/2020-developer-survey-results.md

 ### 5. How can we improve Material-UI for you?

-As the answers to this questions were pretty different, we grouped them into different categories and counted the different number of times the concern was mention.
-You can see all of them sorted by descending order, where the most important concerns are listed first:
+As the answers to this questions were pretty different, we grouped them into different categories and counted the different number of times the concern was mentioned.
+You can see all of them sorted in descending order:

 <style>th { text-align: left; background-color: #f2f2f2; }</style>